aburns4/MoTIF/README.md

 python main.py -c combo_clip_v20_cat.json -v clip_text_vectors.npy
 ```

-To run a FastText ablation, you need not add the path to the vocabulary embeddings (it's the current input default, feel free to change).
+To run a FastText ablation, you need not add the path to the vocabulary embeddings (it's the current text embedding default, feel free to change).

 ```
 # run language ablation with FastText instead of CLIP